ibm-cloud-docs/EventStreams/using_kafka_api.md

 - The minimum supported Kafka Java client version is 3.4 (3.6 or higher is preferable).
 - An additional jar package needs to be downloaded from Maven Central and made available in the classpath.

-If Maven is used in the build system, add the following information to the `pom.xml` file in the dependencies section.
+If Maven is used in the build system, add the following information to the `pom.xml` file in the dependencies section:

 ```xml
 <dependency>